tvdboom/ATOM/docs_sources/user_guide/data_pipelines.md

 !!! warning
     Always create a new branch if you want to change the dataset after fitting a model!
-Not doing so can cause unexpected model behaviour.
+Not doing so raises an exception.

 <br>